If you have not yet signed up for the NCSF CPT certification, receive a big discount here.

 Aerobic means the metabolic process of energy production where the presence of oxygen is needed.

 This is, for the most part, predetermined, and there is no great way to change these concentrations.

 We have three planes of motion and three axes of rotation that occur in these planes.

-Frontal plane – this is the plane of movement where we split the body with the midaxillary line, which breaks the body into front and back halves.
+Frontal plane – is the plane of movement where we split the body with the midaxillary line, which breaks the body into front and back halves.

 Spatial Terms to Know

 Anatomical position – is a referenced posture used in anatomical descriptions where the subject stands erect and with their feet parallel, arms adducted and supinated, palms facing toward the front.

 Midline – this is the median plane of the body.